 4. Yosemite National Park

-California’s Yosemite National park is most famous for its gorgeous waterfalls, among them Vernal Falls, Bridalveil Falls, and Yosemite Falls.
+California’s Yosemite National Park is among the best United States national parks and is most famous for its gorgeous waterfalls, among them Vernal Falls, Bridalveil Falls, and Yosemite Falls.
 At night, you can see spectacular lunar rainbows (or moonbows) over the falls.
 Yosemite Valley is also known for its unique granite rock formations, such as the Half Dome and El Capitan, and its beautiful pine forests.

 5. Olympic National Park